aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ## Conclusion
 We've covered a lot in this brief introduction to lambda expressions, streams, filtering, and collecting.
-Hopefully this introduction shows how this functional style can improve code readability.
-Also, it can reduce the amount of code needed to achieve a task when compared to the imperative style.
+Hopefully this introduction shows how this _functional_ style can improve code readability and reduce the amount of code needed to achieve a task when compared to the classic _imperative_ style.

 #### Let's Review